rcifw/rcifw.github.io/docs/getting-started/faqs-accounting.md

 **Example 5: I am working on several projects with several PIs during the year; how can I make sure the correct PI is charged for each job I run?--**
 Our batch scheduler (SLURM) allows us to associate you with multiple PIs, so the first step is to [let us know](mailto:chpc@nrg.wustl.edu) so we can set up the association.
 Once you are associated with multiple PIs, you can charge usage to different accounts, by specifying the `-A <account to charge>` flag for any job.

+See our section in [Slurm Basics](slurm-basics.md#shares) for a detailed description of how job priority is assigned using the shares you purchase.

 ## Where can I get funding for this?

 What is better than getting RCIF computation at lower than market rates?
 Have someone else pay for it!
 Pilot funds are available for **any** researcher (in MIR or not) who is using qualifying MIR facilities – **we are a qualifying facility**!